tderrien/FEELnc/README.md

 - [KmerInShort](https://github.com/rizkg/KmerInShort) developped by Guillaume Rizk:
  * Linux and MAC executables in FEELnc bin directory;
  * If any trouble using supplied executables, please download and compile from sources.

-- If you want to use the **shuffle** mode, you need to instal the [fasta_ushuffle](https://github.com/agordon/fasta_ushuffle) software:
+-  If you want to use the **shuffle** mode, you need to install the [fasta_ushuffle](https://github.com/agordon/fasta_ushuffle) software:
  * uShuffle: A useful tool for shuffling biological sequences while preserving the k-let counts;
    M. Jiang, J. Anderson, J. Gillespie and M. Mayne; BMC Bioinformatics 2008, [9:192 doi:10.1186/1471-2105-9-192](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-192).

-* Note: R librairies should be installed automatically when running FEELnc.
-In case it does not work, please type in a R session: install.packages('ROCR') install.packages('randomForest')
+=> Note: R librairies should be installed automatically when running FEELnc.
+In case it does not work, please type in a R session:
+	install.packages('ROCR')
+	install.packages('randomForest')